 Yes, it was a long road back, but through the tears, I found my way back and realized I had done nothing wrong; it was you who couldn’t see what was right in front of you.
 Today I have found true love, someone who never has to say they love me because every action they take confirms it.
 Ironically I hear that life isn’t so going smoothly for you, that someone better apparently found someone better than you and left you broken-hearted and alone.
 I wonder if you sometimes look back and think about us, what might have been if you genuinely put your heart into it.
 I guess it doesn’t matter now; the past is the past, and while you hurt me, I hold no malice toward you; after all, if it wasn’t for you, I doubt I would have been able to see the difference between real love and just words.
 So, I guess we both learned a lesson from our time together.
 I wish you the best.

-I used to but now I never let our breakup define myself self-worth.
+I used to, but now I never let our breakup define my self-worth.

-I put so much of myself into us that when you walked away it broke me, made me think that I was a failure and that no one would ever love me.
-But that was simply not true because I’m a giving man, a loving partner and I have a kind heart and just because you didn’t see that does not mean I am not worthy of love, it only means you weren’t ready for it
+I put so much of myself into us that when you walked away, it broke me, made me think that I was a failure and that no one would ever love me.
+But that was not true because I’m a giving man, a loving partner, and I have a kind heart, and just because you didn’t see that does not mean I am not worthy of love; it only means you weren’t ready for it.

 I do not run, hide, or pretend we never existed.
-I loved you with all my heart and while you couldn’t give me that love in return I have let the pain of losing you go.
+I loved you with all my heart, and while you couldn’t give me that love in return, I have let the pain of losing you go.
 Today you are but a part of my story, a lesson learned.
 One that I shall grow and gain strength from.
-Because life exist in the here and now and so do I.
+Because life exists in the here and now, and so do I.

-I recognize now that you simply couldn’t comprehend the basic principle that having someone like me in your life is a good thing and as such logic dictates you were never worthy of me in the first
+I recognize now that you couldn’t comprehend the fundamental principle that having someone like me in your life is a good thing and as such, logic dictates you were never worthy of me in the first.

 Can barely stand on my feet